 Dosage and Administration, Prevention of Maternal-Fetal 09/2018

 Warnings and Precautions, Lactic Acidosis and Severe 11/2017

 INDICATIONS AND USAGE

-Zidovudine tablets, USP are a nucleoside analogue reverse transcriptase inhibitor indicated for:
+Zidovudine tablets are a nucleoside analogue reverse transcriptase inhibitor indicated for:

 DOSAGE AND ADMINISTRATION

 Adults: Recommended oral dosage is 300 mg twice a day with other antiretroviral agents.
 (2.1)

 Pediatric patients (aged 4 weeks to less than 18 years): Dosage should be calculated based on body weight not to exceed adult dose.
 (2.2)